cordialgerm/foe_foundry/data/5e_canonical/gorgon.md

 ***Hooves***. *Melee Weapon Attack:* +8 to hit, reach 5 ft., one target. *Hit:* 16 (2d10+5) bludgeoning damage.

 ***Petrifying Breath (Recharge 5-6)***.
 The gorgon exhales petrifying gas in a 30-foot cone.
 Each creature in that area must succeed on a DC 13 Constitution saving throw.
 On a failed save, a target begins to turn to stone and is restrained.
 The restrained target must repeat the saving throw at the end of its next turn.
 On a success, the effect ends on the target.
-On a failure, the target is petrified until freed by the *greater restoration* spell or other magic.
+On a failure, the target is petrified until freed by the *greater restoration* spell or other magic.</statblock>